CheethamLab/MyoSAT_ImageJ_Macro/Documentation/H&E_Images.md

 ### **Using H&E Images with MyoSAT **
 ___

-MyoSAT can also be used to analyze muscle cross-sections stained with hematoxylin and eosin.
+In addition to collagen V labeled IHC, MyoSAT can be used to analyze muscle cross-sections stained with hematoxylin and eosin.
 Select the checkbox for 'H&E stained image' on the main settings page, to run a color deconvolution extracting the eosing stain and convert to grayscale.
-Results will be best for images that with evenly stained cytoplasm and clearly separated myofibers.
+Results will be best for images that are evenly stained cytoplasm and clearly separated myofibers.
 The image below provides an example that can be processed using default parameters for MyoSAT.

 <img src="img/Tutorial_H&E_settings_1.tif" alt="H&E_settings_1"
 	title="H&E checkbox" width="661" height="250" />